LudoPyt/valiant/README.md

 ## Installation

 After you clone the repository, execute the command `npm install` to add all dependencies.<br />
-Then, execute `npm run start` to lauche the project on `http://localhost:3000/`
+Then, execute `npm run start` to launch the project on `http://localhost:3000/`

 ## Available Scripts